-South Sound G.R.E.E.N.
-Program Coordinator
+South Sound GREEN Senior Program Specialist

 Sam began working for the Thurston Conservation District in October, 2019, as a Watershed Educator with the South Sound GREEN program.